nrc2025/nrc2025.github.io/application.md

 IMS membership is required to attend.
 If you are not yet a member, you can learn more and sign up on the [IMS website](https://imstat.org/individual-membership/).

-Selected participants can expect to receive invitations by **May 30, 2025**.
+Selected participants can expect to receive invitations by early June.